 From here you also have a great view of the harbour traffic, passenger liners, yachts, freighter ships, and the Manly Ferry and Hydrofoil.

-This Hidden Sydney adventure includes the tripod foremast and fire control tower of the 1st Australian ship to be named HMAS Sydney (there have been five).
+This Hidden Sydney adventure includes the tripod foremast and fire control tower of the 1st Australian ships to be named HMAS Sydney (there have been five).
 It sits on the point, safer here than being mounted on many of its namesakes.

 This first HMAS Sydney famously sunk the German naval ship Emden in 1914, later going down with all hands from damage suffered from the German warship.